Food Nachos

 The sambhar sets us questioning…

 Take, for instance, potatoes which are endemic to the Andes.
-Tomatoes, peanuts, pumpkin, and chilies have come from Central and South America.
+Tomatoes, peanuts, pumpkins, and chilies have come from Central and South America.
 Turmeric and pepper are from India’s Western Ghats.
 While toor dal, brinjal, and curry leaves are from peninsular India, nutmeg is from Indonesia’s Moluccas, and the superstar anise is the concept to have originated from southwestern China.

-But look at the methods in which we’ve got included those into our cuisine and cultural fabric.
-Chilies, tomatoes, and potatoes form the most usually used elements in our Indian delicacies.
+This botanical and cultural exchange has occurred on every occasion humans of different groups, nationalities, or ethnicities have met, all around the international, at different points in time.
+But look at the methods in which we’ve included those into our cuisine and cultural fabric.
+Chilies, tomatoes, and potatoes form the most commonly used elements in our Indian delicacies.
 So famous are they in our recipes that it’s difficult to imagine Indian meals without those ingredients.

 Previous Post